txr-academy/VLSI_ARM/README.md

 The raw Keil-generated .hex file is not compatible for FPGA memory initialization.

 Use the provided make_hex_a7.bat script or the fromelf utility to convert the .axf into a proper Intel HEX file produced in the build_keil/ directory.
-The hex file needed for memory initialzation will automatically form in Build_keil Folder once .bat is executed automatically after program is build
+.
+CHANGE THE LCOATION OF THE FROMELF LOCATION ACCORDING TO THE LOCATION WHERE YOU DOWLOAD THE ARM COMPILER (EG: C:\Keil_v5\ARM\ARM_Compiler_5.06u7\bin\fromelf.exe") The hex file needed for memory initialzation will automatically form in Build_keil Folder once "make_hex_a7.bat" is executed automatically after program is build

-This properly formatted HEX file (bram_a7.hex) is used by Vivado for XPM memory initialization.
+This properly formatted HEX file (bram_a7.hex) is used by Vivado for ITCM memory initialization.

 FPGA Bitstream Generation and Loading Firmware
 Copy the correctly formatted HEX file into your Vivado project directory.